jeswr/lws-keycloak/README.md

+:warning: This entire codebase is currently AI generated and not reviewed by a human.

 # LWS-Keycloak: Linked Web Storage Reference Implementation

 A reference implementation of the Linked Web Storage (LWS) authentication and authorization specifications using Keycloak.